 Admission of students to the Our Lady of Fatima University is subject to existing policies and requirements of the institution.
 All new students whether high school graduates or transferees are processed through the Student Admissions Office, which is an extension of the Registrar’s Office during enrollment periods.
 Admission requirements and procedures are stipulated in brochures and bulletins issued by the Admissions Office.
 Click here to go to Student Admissions office procedures.

 Enrollment procedures are updated regularly.
-As such it is the responsibility of students to check posted bulletins regarding specific procedures to be implemented in any given School Year or Semester.
-The following general guidelines however apply:
+It is the responsibility of students to check posted bulletins regarding specific procedures to be implemented in any given School Year or Semester.
+The general guidelines are:

-1. Enrollment shall be on a first-come, first-served basis.
-Students with arrears in accounts (enrollment fees, library & laboratory accounts) from the previous semester shall not be allowed to enroll in the succeeding terms unless they first settle their balance/deficiencies.
+- Enrollment shall be on a first come, first served basis.
+Students with arrears in accounts (enrollment fees, library, and laboratory accounts) from the previous semester shall not be allowed to enroll in the succeeding terms unless they settle their balance/deficiencies.

-2. Students must report to their respective academic advisers or Deans during designated enrollment periods for issuance of pre-enrollment or advising forms indicating subject/s to be enrolled.
+- Students must report to their respective academic advisers or deans during designated enrollment periods for issuance of pre-enrollment or advising forms indicating subject/s to be enrolled.

 CHANGE OF MATRICULATION (ADDING/DROPPING OF COURSES OR SUBJECTS)

-1.)
-Students desiring to add/drop a course or subject must do so not later than two weeks after the start of Classes (3 days after start of classes in summer terms).
+- Students who want to add/drop a course or subject must do so not later than two weeks after the start of classes (3 days after start of classes in summer terms).
 This is regardless of whether the student has attended classes or not.
-The student must fill up and submit the necessary forms at the Registrar’s office to make the dropping of subject or course official.
+The student must fill out and submit the necessary forms at the Registrar’s Office to make the dropping of subject or course official.

-4.)
-Students who apply for Change of Matriculation before the deadline set (2 weeks after start of classes during regular semesters and 3 days during summer periods) are subject to existing matriculation fee refunds as stipulated in current CHED and OLFU policies for such.
-Students who do not complete the enrollment process (e.g. student pays in full or partial matriculation fees but have not been issued a registration card) are charged a corresponding penalty fee on top of the matriculation fee refund (if any).
+- Students who apply for change of matriculation before the deadline (2 weeks after start of classes during regular semesters and 3 days during summer periods) are subject to existing matriculation fee refunds currently stipulated in CHED and OLFU policies for such.
+Students who do not complete the enrollment process (e.g. student pays in full or partial matriculation fees but have not been issued a registration card) are charged with a corresponding penalty fee on top of the matriculation fee refund (if any).
 No change in student assessment is applied if the course dropping is done after the period or deadline set.

 Tutorial offerings are strictly considered a privilege rather than a student’s right.
-On EXCEPTIONAL cases a student may be granted permission to take tutorial classes strictly under the following condition:
+On EXCEPTIONAL cases a student may be granted permission to take tutorial classes strictly under the following conditions:

-b.
-If there is a schedule conflict in the course/subject requested as confirmed by the Registrar’ Office; and
+- If there is a schedule conflict in the course/subject requested as confirmed by the Registrar’s Office; and

-Tutorial classes do not apply to Research, Practicum, RLE or similar type of course requirements.
-The student who wishes to enroll for tutorial classes must apply for such at the Dean’s Office concerned within the period of enrolment for the term or semester concerned.
-The Dean’s endorsement is subject to approval of the Registrar’s Office prior to inclusion into the official student course load for the semester or term.
+- (For Selected International Students) Tutorial classes do not apply to research, practicum, RLE or similar type of course requirements.
+The student who wishes to enroll for tutorial classes must apply at the respective Dean’s Office within the period of enrollment for the term or semester concerned.
+The Dean’s endorsement is subject to approval of the Registrar’s Office prior to inclusion of the official student course load for the semester or term.

-Cross-enrollment by students to institutions other than OLFU may be allowed subject to provisions on maximum load and approval by the VPAA and the Registrar, only under the following conditions:
+Cross-enrollment by students to institutions other than OLFU may be allowed but are subject to provisions on maximum load and approval by the VPAA and the Registrar, only under the following conditions:

-3.)
-A student who wishes to cross-enroll a particular course or subject must apply for a cross-enrollment permit at the Registrar’s Office.
-The Registrar’s Office reserves the option to deny cross enrollment to a particular school or institution if warranted.
+- A student who wishes to cross-enroll a particular course or subject must apply for a cross-enrollment permit at the Registrar’s Office.
+The Registrar’s Office reserves the option to deny cross-enrollment to a particular school or institution if warranted.